-With Saved Searches, Mediabank provides a collection of tools optimized for users performing their daily tasks.
-These tools can assist a user in collaborating with other users in a project, creating a collection of material for a project or, link media content for later use.
+With Saved Searches, Mediabank provides a collection of tools optimized for users performing daily routine tasks or collaborating with other users on a project or similar.

 A user can add the search criteria in Advanced search and save that particular search for later use.
 When the same smart search is selected next time, it will initiate a new search and list the assets matching your saved search criteria.
 The benefit of using Saved Searches is that it will always provide an up-to-date result.